AdguardTeam/KnowledgeBase/docs/general/userstyles.md

 You can download userstyles from various websites.
 One of the most popular userstyles websites is [https://userstyles.world/](https://userstyles.world/explore), which we will take as an example for the following instructions on how to set up the userstyle in AdGuard.

-1. Press the link and choose the userstyle you like
+1. Follow the link above and choose the userstyle you like

 1. Right-click the *Install* button and choose *Copy Link Address*

 1. Open AdGuard settings → *Extensions*

 1. Press the [+] button and paste the userstyle link

+1. Done!

 If you’re familiar with CSS rules, you can also create the userstyles yourself.